Juris-M/jurism-docs/tutorial.rst

 The settings in the bottom half of the table tell Jurism how to sort the bibliography; Japanese works will be sorted according to the romanized version of the author name.

-Now we can go ahead and add citations and bibliography to our English article.
+Now we can go ahead and add citations and a bibliography to our English article.
 Remember to check Jurism's language preferences before adding the first citation; it should be possible to change the preferences afterwards but it will save confusion if we get things right from the beginning.
-When you put your first citation into a document, Jurism's language preferences at that moment are copied to the document, so you can subsequently change the language settings in Jurism without affecting the formatting of your bibliography in Word.
+When we add the first citation to a document, Jurism's language preferences at that moment are copied to the document, so we can subsequently change the language settings in Jurism without affecting the formatting of the bibliography in Word.

 .. raw:: html